concretecms/console/README.md

 The most important items we want to currently focus on are:

-* Add the ability to dump sites, configurations, files and more into a standardized backup archive.
+* ~~Add the ability to dump sites, configurations, files and more into a standardized backup archive.~~
-* Add the ability to _restore_ a Concrete site from one of these standardized backup archives, by passing a file to a given `vendor/bin/concrete restore my_backup.gz` command.
+* ~~Add the ability to _restore_ a Concrete site from one of these standardized backup archives, by passing a file to a given `concrete restore my_backup.gz` command.~~
+* Improved stability of backup and restore
+* Restore into an uninstalled concrete5
+* Backing up a version 6 site

 After that, we'd be happy to add as many features as you'd like.
 Should this tool include the ability to create boilerplate block or package code?
 Absolutely!
 Should we move code sniffer and code fixing functionality from the core console command to this tool?
 Yes, please.

+## FAQ

+-

 ## Why is this tool not built into the core?